 What did that mean?
 Was it like a polite 'yours truly'?
 Or was it like 'yours always'?
 As in, she was HIS, always.
 Clearly those were two very different interpretations, and he didn't know which one to infer.

-Though as he read he note a third time that little spark grew into a fully flickering flame as he began to see that she probably meant the latter.
+Though as he read he note a third time, that little spark grew into a fully flickering flame when he began to see that she probably meant the latter.

 YES . . . he felt a burst of relief and happiness . . .
 SHE MEANT THE LATTER!